Nameless Rumia's Wiki

 On 2channel

-With the introduction of tripcodes, 2channel has been very selective with capcodes, only gifting them out to people within management (e.g. administrators, developers, moderators, emeriti) and users who apply to become a reporter on the plus boards.
-In late 2014, a “cap stopper” was added, allowing users to terminate a leaked capcode by inputting “#DEL:” before the cap's password in the email field.3)
+2channel uses the aforementioned 'special string in email field' method.
+Since the addition of tripcodes, they have been very selective with capcodes, only providing them to management and users that apply to be a reporter on the news-oriented 'plus' boards.
+In the post-Hiroyuki era, a 'cap stopper' was added in 2014, which let users kill a leaked capcode by using #DEL: before the string in the email field.2)

 On Shitaraba